Kale-Ko/Emotecraft-Wiki/pages/en/install-emotes.md

 ## Installing Custom Emotes

-To install an emote you simple need to drag the .json or .emotecraft file into the emotes folder.

-The emotes folder is located at\
+To install an emote you simple need to drag the .json or .emotecraft file into the emotes folder which is located at

 Windows: `C:/Users/{your user}/AppData/Roaming/.minecraft/emotes`\
 Mac: `/Users/{your user}/Library/Application Support/minecraft/emotes`\